MSC Cruises and Formula 1®

 18.8 Passenger’s behaviour must not affect and reduce the safety, peace and enjoyment of the Cruise by other Passengers.

-18.10 Passengers shall be liable for any damage suffered by the Company and/or the Carrier and/or any supplier of any service that forms part of the Holiday Package as a result of the Passenger’s failure to comply with his contractual obligations.
-In particular, the Passenger shall be liable for all damages caused to the vessel or its furnishings and equipment, for injury or loss to other Passengers and third parties, and also for all penalties, fines and expenses attributable by the Passenger that the Company, Carrier or supplier may be liable to pay.
+18.10 Passengers shall be liable for any damage suffered by MSC Cruises and/or the Carrier and/or any supplier of any service that forms part of the Contract as a result of the Passenger’s failure to comply with his/her contractual obligations.
+In particular, the Passenger shall be liable for all damages caused to the vessel or its furnishings and equipment, for injury or loss to other Passengers and third parties, and also for all penalties, fines and expenses attributable by the Passenger that MSC Cruises, the Carrier or supplier may be liable to pay.

-19.7 If the Contract does not include flights, it is the Passenger’s responsibility to obtain a valid ticket directly from an air Carrier suitable for and in time for travel to the vessel (and including local transfers which the Passenger must arrange), as necessary.
-The Company shall not be responsible for any liabilities arising in respect of flights or transfers arranged by the Passenger.
+19.7 If the Holiday Package does not include flights, it is the Passenger’s responsibility to obtain a valid ticket directly from an air Carrier suitable for and in time for travel to the vessel (and including local transfers which the Passenger must arrange), as necessary.
+MSC Cruises shall not be responsible for any liabilities arising in respect of flights or transfers arranged by the Passenger.

 21. Consumer protection